unibo-dtm-se-2425-AvianBlasters/report/sections/04-development/index.md

 ## Technological details

-- Which programming languages, frameworks, libraries, and tools were used?
-Why?
-    - Examples: Java, Python, C++, JavaScript, React, Angular, Vue, etc.

-- Which libraries do the project depend on?
-Why?
-    - Examples: React, Redux, Express, etc.

-- Are there any other external technology or service dependencies?
-Why?
-    - Examples: Google Maps, Firebase, etc.

 **Programming Languages**

 We used the primary language as Python version 3.12.1.
 It because of its simplicity, readability, and extensive library ecosystem for game development.
-Its ideal for rapid prototyping and educational projects.
+It is ideal for rapid prototyping and educational projects.

 **Core Game Development Framework**

-We have used Pygame 2.6.1 for our framework because pygame is the primary framework for 2D game development in python.
+We have used Pygame 2.6.1 for our framework because Pygame is the primary framework for 2D game development in Python.
 It provides the following:

 - Graphics rendering and sprite management
 - Input Handling (keyboard, mouse)
-- Sound and music playbooko
+- Sound and music handling
 - Cross-platform compatibility

 **UI Framework**
 We used Pygame Menu 4.5.2 because it provides pre-built menu components for the game's main menu, settings and scoreboard, renducing development time for UI elements.

 **GUI Toolkit**
-We used TKinter for GUI toolkit which is used for screen dimension detection in the menu system (menu_imp.py) TKinter is python's builtin GUI toolkit, providing, access to system information like screen resolution.
+We used TKinter for GUI toolkit which is used for screen dimension detection in the menu system (menu_impl.py) TKinter is Python's builtin GUI toolkit, providing, access to system information like screen resolution.

+**Project Dependencies**
+The project itself has 2 main dependencies (build>=0.6.0 and twine>=3.4.2) which are for the CI/CD workflows and the release of the application on TestPyPI.